-PRODUCT · OSINT PERSON REPORT
+PRODUCT · THE OSINT REPORT

-PERSON REPORT · FICTIONAL SAMPLE
+OSINT REPORT · FICTIONAL SAMPLE

-HOW A PERSON REPORT WORKS
+HOW AN OSINT REPORT WORKS

-Point it at a person.
+Start from any detail.
 Get a sourced picture back.

 It searches the open web, and sources everything